perrygeo/geofu/README.md

+# This project has been abandoned
+##  The concept is very similar to geopandas which has a better implementation and more momentum.
+So I'll move the best ideas to [my geopandas fork](https://github.com/perrygeo/geopandas).

 Geofu aims to provide a python module that works at the level of abstraction that is common in day-to-day GIS and spatial analysis tasks.

 IOW, the goal is to think about operations on _layers_ rather than dig deep into the features.
 All the details of _how_ the operation is done is hidden behind a clean API.
 If you have to iterate through the features or otherwise get down to lower-level constructs, you probably shouldn't be using it.